Chia-Network/chia-blockchain/docs/4-networking-and-serialization.md

 Ping pong messages are periodic messages to be sent to peers, to ensure the other peer is still online.
 A ping message contains a nonce, which is returned in the pong message.

+If a node does not head from a peer node for a certain time (greater than the ping interval), then the node will disconnect and remove the peer from the active peer list.

 ## Introducer

 For a new peer to join the decentralized network, they must choose s subset of all online nodes to connect to.

 To facilitate this process, a number of introducer nodes will be run by Chia and other users, which will crawl the network and support one protocol message: GetPeers.
-The introducer will then return a random subset of peers, that the calling node will attempt to connect to.
+The introducer will then return a random subset of known recent peers that the calling node will attempt to connect to.

+The plan is to switch to DNS and a more decentralized approach of asking different peers for their peers.